Flavor Seesaw Mechanism: Abelian Symmetry and the Flavor Puzzle

-We note that the one-loop contribution of this diagram is independent of the index $i,j = 1, 2, 3$.
-This is due to the fact that the three generations of up-type quarks carry the same quantum numbers under $U(1)_{B-L}$.
+where we assume $k = 2$ from now on.
+We note that the one-loop contribution of this diagram is independent of the index $i,j = 1, 2, 3$ as a consequence of non-diagonal $Z'$ couplings.
 Hence, the loop contribution is the same for all three generations of ordinary quarks and we can write $\delta M^u_{ij} \equiv \delta M^u$ in the subsequent.

 Using this result, the mass matrix for the up-type sector is given to one-loop order by